 AORI IKA - Bigfin Reef Squid

-Aori Ika is known as the king of squids, and its sashimi is considered to be of the finest quality in the squid family.
-Its flesh is rich in sweetness and is very soft, but its texture has good strength.
-It is a very popular and crucial item in Edomae-style sushi and tempura.
+Aoriika is known as the king of squids, and its sashimi is considered to be of the finest quality in the squid family.
+Its flesh is rich in sweetness and is very soft but also has a good amount of strength in texture.
+It is a very popular and crucial item used in Edomae style sushi and tempura.

-A type of squid called Ko Ika, also called Sumi Ika in the Kantō region, is very popular and crucial seafood used for Edomae-style sushi and tempura.
-Due to its popularity, Ko Ika is very expensive at the market and can cost up to $200/kg at the beginning of its best season.
-Baby squid, called Shin Ika, reaches its best season and gets shipped into the market from around July.
-Later, Ko Ika has its best season from late autumn to early spring.
+A type of squid called Ko-Ika, also called “Sumi-Ika” in the Kantō region, is a very popular and crucial seafood used for Edomae-style sushi and tempura.
+Due to its popularity, the market price of Ko-Ika is very expensive and can cost up to $200/Kg in the beginning of its best season.